MatthewDavidMiller/scripts/README.md

 # Linux Scripts:

+apt_package_updates.sh - A bash script to update the packages on Debian based distros.

 arch_linux_install.sh - A bash script I wrote to automate my install of Arch Linux.

 arch_linux_packages.sh - Simple script to install some packages I use.